Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Picnic Point's median income among taxpayers is $63,274, with an average of $78,395.
-This ranks highly in Australia compared to Greater Sydney's median of $56,994 and average of $80,856.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Picnic Point's median income among taxpayers is $63,274.
+The average income in the suburb is $78,395.
+Both figures are among the highest in Australia.
+In comparison, Greater Sydney's median income is $56,994 and the average is $80,856.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Picnic Point would be approximately $71,253 (median) and $88,281 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Picnic Point rank highly nationally, between the 75th and 89th percentiles.
-The income bracket of $1,500 - 2,999 dominates with 27.5% of residents (1,851 people), aligning with regional levels where this cohort represents 30.9%.
-Higher earners are substantial with 39.8% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+Census data reveals household, family, and personal incomes in Picnic Point rank highly nationally, between the 75th and 89th percentiles.
+The $1,500 - 2,999 income bracket dominates with 27.5% of residents (1,851 people), aligning with regional levels where this cohort represents 30.9%.
+Higher earners are a substantial presence in Picnic Point, with 39.8% exceeding $3,000 weekly.
+This indicates strong purchasing power within the community.
 High housing costs consume 15.2% of income, but strong earnings place disposable income at the 89th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income